 Follow GREEN.
 Almost immediately the trail splits: bear LEFT and follow the stepped boardwalk down.
 [YELLOW veers right at another huge arch]

 At the end of the stairs, turn LEFT.
 [The YELLOW trail continues straight].

 Walk over a small bridge and head up the hill to the Interpretive Center, continuing on GREEN.
 Check it out and then continue.
 The trail is marked RED-GREEN-BLUE at this point.

 0.3 – Long set of steps up a hill.

 At the T-junction turn left and follow RED/GREEN.
 [BLUE leaves to the right].

-The trail continues down a hill and some steps, and over a long boardwalk over a seasonally wet area.
+The trail continues down a hill and a large flight of wooden steps, and over a long boardwalk over a seasonally wet area.

-1.4 – The GREEN trail bears left and goes up a slightly steep hill on a set of stairs.
+1.4 – The GREEN trail bears left and goes up a slightly steep root-covered hill and a set of stairs.